Georgia Aquarium is one of the few facilities in the world to house whale sharks. Learn more about what it takes to care for the ocean’s largest fish.

-The whale shark is the largest fish in the world and the largest fish known to have lived on this planet.
+The whale shark is the largest fish in the world and the largest known to have lived on this planet.
 They can be found offshore in the tropical Atlantic, Pacific, and Indian Oceans – and at Georgia Aquarium.

-Animal care, dive, life support systems, environmental health lab, commissary research and veterinary staff all are involved in the daily care of the whale sharks at Georgia Aquarium.
+Animal care, dive, life support systems, environmental health lab, commissary research, and veterinary staff all are involved in the daily care of the whale sharks at Georgia Aquarium.

-The Environmental Health Lab team monitors the water quality in all the Aquarium’s exhibits, including Ocean Voyager.
-They monitor all levels (from salinity levels to air quality and lighting) to ensure the environment is properly set-up and maintained to accommodate each species housed.
+Monitors the water quality in all the Aquarium’s exhibits, including Ocean Voyager.
+Monitoring all levels (from salinity levels to air quality and lighting) to ensure the environment is properly set up and maintained to accommodate each species.

 Is responsible for the operation, care, and upkeep of Georgia Aquarium’s aquatic exhibits.
 Alongside the Environmental Health Lab team, our LSS team ensures all exhibits receive the proper salinity levels.
-Since Georgia Aquarium is land-locked without direct access to the ocean, our LSS teams create salt water that would mimic that of the ocean.
-Georgia Aquarium recycles 99% of the water throughout all exhibits, over 11-million-gallons in total.
+Since Georgia Aquarium is land-locked without direct access to the ocean, our LSS teams create saltwater that would mimic that of the ocean.
+Georgia Aquarium recycles 99% of the water throughout all exhibits, over 11 million gallons in total.